 When parents send their children to school, it is presumed they are sending them to be educated, not politically indoctrinated into a certain ideology.
 And yet, the level of partisan proselytizing in the classroom seems to be rapidly growing in recent years, almost unhinged and unchecked.
-This problem has become so pervasive, in fact, that I believe federal intervention is necessary.
-If the schools themselves will not maintain a high standard of scholarship and excellence for their students, the government (namely, Donald Trump) may need to step in to protect their integrity.
+This problem has become so pervasive, in fact, that I believe federal intervention may become necessary.
+If the schools themselves will not maintain a high standard of scholarship and excellence for their students, the government may need to take a proactive step to protect their integrity.

 Ultimately, this is about protecting the rights of the consumer.

-Consumers have a right to be given an accurate presentation of the product they are buying.
-Likewise, students and parents also have a right to know how their hard-earned savings are going to, in the education they will receive.
-They should not be misled into thinking they will be receiving a scholarly and unbiased education, when in fact they will be influenced by ideologues toward a political affiliation (the problem is most pervasive among Democrats, obviously), whether by the institution as a whole of by the professors in the classrooms.
+Consumers have a right to be given an accurate representation of the product they are buying (false advertising is actually illegal).
+Education is no different: Students and parents also have a right to know how their hard-earned savings are going to, in the education they will receive.
+They should not be misled into thinking they will be receiving a scholarly and unbiased education, when in fact they will be influenced by ideologues toward a political affiliation (this problem, it seems, is most pervasive among Democrats), whether by the institution as a whole of by the professors in the classrooms.

-- If a university actively lobbies for or promotes one political affiliation over another, they should be required to clearly state their political views in their mission statement, in order that the consumer is made fully aware.
+- If a university actively lobbies, promotes, or behaves in any way that is clearly partisan (i.e., supporting one political affiliation over another), they should be required to clearly state their political views in their mission statement, in order that the consumer is made fully aware.

 - If a university does not state their political affiliation in their mission statement, then it is presumed they are non-affiliated, and thus will uphold an impartial and unbiased standard in their curriculum and professors (which includes non-discrimination in hiring/firing of professors).